-- 1. In the event of an accident preventing either the athlete or a horse from finishing, both incur elimination.
-If, despite the accident, the athlete completes the round but does not leave the arena mounted, he does not incur elimination. - 2.
-If the Ground Jury finds that either Athlete or Horse, after an accident, is not fit to compete they must impose Elimination.
+1. In the event of an accident preventing either the athlete or a horse from finishing, both incur elimination.
+If, despite the accident, the athlete completes the round but does not leave the arena mounted, he does not incur elimination.

+2. If the Ground compete they d Jury finds must impos that either e eliminatio athlete on. or horse, after an accident, is not fit to